01kazu/youtuve_channel_data_analysis/README.md

     - view count
     - like count
     - comment count
-2. Provide recommendations on content she can upload on her channel.
+2. Provide recommendations on content she can upload on their channel.

 Metrics
 1. Dividing the View count by the subscribers count of the channel